artiumdominus/CreepyCrawler/README.md

 # Creepy Crawler

-Creepy Crawler is a server made with Spark Framework (https://sparkjava.com) that run web crawlers in search of specific keywords.
+Creepy Crawler is a service made with Spark Framework (https://sparkjava.com) that run web crawlers in search of specific keywords.

 ## Before run -> Configuration